rdodev/fastdriver/README.md

 # fastdriver
-Mini utility to make creation of StackDriver groups and policies faster
+Mini utility to make creation of StackDriver groups and policies faster.

+*Please note that as of writing, this is code can be assumed to be in non-working condition (given that it's currently untested).*

 ## Installing
 You have two options: